projectcalico/calico/networking/ipv6.md

    have a fix or workaround for {% include open-new-window.html text='this known issue' url='https://kb.isc.org/article/AA-01141/31/How-to-workaround-IPv6-prefix-length-issues-with-ISC-DHCP-clients.html' %}.

-These requirements are not yet all met in common cloud images—but it is easy to remedy that by launching an image, making appropriate changes to its configuration files, taking a snapshot, and then using that snapshot thereafter instead of the original image.
+These requirements are not yet all met in common cloud images-but it is easy to remedy that by launching an image, making appropriate changes to its configuration files, taking a snapshot, and then using that snapshot thereafter instead of the original image.